ensdomains/ens-contracts/contracts/wrapper/README.md

 **Start State**: Emancipated
 **End State**: Unwrapped

-Unwraps a .eth second-level name, provided that the name is not Locked.
+Unwraps a .arb second-level name, provided that the name is not Locked.

 ### `unwrap()`
 **Start State**: Wrapped | Emancipated
 **End State**: Unwrapped

-Unwraps any name other than a .eth second-level name, provided that the name is not Locked.
+Unwraps any name other than a .arb second-level name, provided that the name is not Locked.

 Parent-controlled fuses are retained on unwrap, so if the name was previously Emancipated and has not since expired, it will return directly to the Emancipated state if `wrap()` is called on it.